VimYoung/dotfiles/README.md

 anyone finds something interesting, they can surely adopt it in their files.
 Still, any suggestions and improvements are welcomed.
 Feel free to open an issue.

-This commit marks the most baseline workable config without any ricing and future iterations will be a testimony of how things evolve in commparison to, this commit.

 ## Scripts InUse